Spiritual Growth and Development in the Local Church

 According to research conducted by the Barna Group in 2015, having a spiritual mentor or seeking discipleship is not at the top of the list for most Christians.
-The research showed that 43% of practicing Christians attend Sunday school or a fellowship group, only 33% study the Bible with a group, 25% read and discuss a Christian book with a group, and only 17% have a spiritual mentor.
-I suspect the numbers would reveal even lower percentages post pandemic.
-Nevertheless, it is through relationships in the local church that women can best learn how to follow Christ, treat others, love well, read and study the Bible, depend on God, and understand many other principles that are foundational to spiritual growth.
-The Christian walk is not easy, and a lot of what is learned is through observing others and following the example of more mature Christians.
-This is why women discipling and mentoring other women in the the church is important.
-Women must be encouraged to use their gifts and to help one another grow in Christ.
+The research showed that 43% of practicing Christians attend Sunday school or a fellowship group, only 33% study the Bible with a group, and 25% read and discuss a Christian book with a group.
+Only 17% have a spiritual mentor.
+I suspect the numbers would reveal even lower percentages post-pandemic.

-Discipleship is an important aspect of Christianity.
-To paraphrase the term, discipleship is the process of assisting others to grow in Christ-likeness by teaching the foundations of the Christian faith – What we believe and why.
-Discipleship is based on materials or information and ends when the content is completed.
-This can look like a small group at church meeting to cover a six-week study or a book read and discussed.
-In a group setting, discipleship offers the opportunity for life-to-life discipleship where individuals learn more about each other and gain opportunities to develop friendships in day to day lives.
+Discipleship can look like a small group at a church meeting to cover a six-week study or a book read and discussed.
+In a group setting, discipleship offers life-to-life discipleship, where individuals learn more about each other and gain opportunities to develop friendships in day-to-day lives.
 This learning environment can include support in the Christian walk, praying for one another, and fellowship.

 • Salvation Worksheets by Martha Peace